-The CMX7143 is designed to process a demodulated signal from a limiter/discriminator source, therefore for optimum performance, it is important that the demodulated signal is not significantly degraded by narrow filters and/or group delay distortion.
-The CMX7143 can be configured to output a 2-point modulation signal, or a modulated I/Q output signal with programmable deviation.
+The CMX7143 is designed to process a demodulated signal from a limiter/discriminator source.
+For optimum performance, it is important that the demodulated signal is not significantly degraded by narrow filters and/or group delay distortion.
+NOTE: I/Q format is not supported in receive mode.

+In transmit the CMX7143 can be configured to output a 2-point modulation signal, or a modulated I/Q output signal with programmable deviation (NOTE: See section 8.1).

 An overview of how the CMX7143 might integrate with a limiter discriminator receiver and 2-point modulation transmitter is shown in Figure 14.